 The Edison Project

 These lessons are designed for students age 8 to 108 and can be enjoyed by anyone interested in electronics.
+We recommend that all students start with The Edison Project.
 The Edison Project is specifically designed to minister to the needs of kids who have the Edison Trait, which can be a limiting factor in childhood development if not recognized and encouraged.
 Where would this world be today if Thomas Edison's mother had not recognized her son's gift and homeschooled him?
 God only knows!

 Click here for The Edison Project Syllabus!

 The equipment covers over 300 experiments and can be used throughout the entire 2-year Edison Project.
-The equipment comes with a text book that shows how to assemble the circuits.
+The downloaded book shows how to assemble the circuits.
 I will be providing instruction, explanations, and commentary to enhance the learning objectives in the book.
 Tests will be given and the results will be displayed for you to print for your records.
 Use these tests as verification of attendance and for your official records.

 While the entire Edison Project is scheduled to last for two years, you can include as little or as much of it as you choose.
 Each Edison Project lasts eight weeks and covers five exciting experiments per week.
 That's a total of 40 lessons for each project level